Is Plantae Unicellular or Multicellular? Exploring the Diversity of Plant Life

 Organ Systems: Groups of organs working together to perform a complex function (e.g., the root system, the shoot system).

 This level of organization allows for sophisticated adaptations to various environments.
-The evolution of vascular tissue (xylem and phloem) was a pivotal moment, enabling plants to grow taller and colonize drier habitats.
+The evolution of vascular tissue (xylem and phloem) was a critical moment, enabling plants to grow taller and colonize drier habitats.
 The diversity of multicellular plants is vast, including:

 -